ALEHACKsp/Triller-User-Info-Grabber/README.md

 # Triller User Info Grabber
-Returns Triller users' exact locations, date of birth, mobile operating system and more.
+Returns Triller users' exact locations, date of birth, mobile operating systems and more.

 ## Information
 So, I was bored and monitored a few requests in the official Triller mobile application.
 I found some interesting data that should not be returned in plain text or even returned at all.
 If you report a comment on a Triller video, it returns the EXACT location (in latitude and longitude) of where the comment was posted from, the user's date of birth, operating system, gender and more.
 I made a simple script filtering verified users and a few celebrities of my choice.
 However, it looks like it has been patched and that they are aware of this issue, because it only works on old comments.